Skip to content

 Do Bluehost Hosting provide good support?

-24/7 support is offered with every plan Bluehost offer.
-This means support for important matters such as your hosting and your accounts can be answered along with side less so important matters such as potential customers.
-A live chat is also a feature within the Bluehost website.
-With this feature potential customers can talk to the experts at Bluehost about potentially using Bluehost.
+Every Bluehost plan offers 24/7 support.
+This means you can get answers to important matters such as your hosting and accounts and less important matters such as potential customers.
+The Bluehost website also features a live chat.
+With this feature, potential customers can talk to the experts at Bluehost about potentially using Bluehost.

-With 24/7 support, a ticketing system is used to prioritise customers with different problems.
-The ticketing system wants the user to choose an option that they would like to talk to support.
-Therefore there are five options to choose from, which are, affiliates, billing, sales, tech support and verification.
+With 24/7 support, a ticketing system prioritises customers with different problems.
+The ticketing system wants the user to choose an option they would like to discuss with support.
+Therefore, there are five options: affiliates, billing, sales, tech support, and verification.
 The choosing an option feature filters requests and helps prioritise requests.

-One of the best support features Bluehost offer is their knowledge base.
-The knowledge base is filled with articles, tutorials, guides and instructions.
-Here users can search for answers to problems and also gain knowledge on many parts and features of the hosting Bluehost provide.
+One of the best support features Bluehost offers is its knowledge base, which is filled with articles, tutorials, guides, and instructions.
+Here, users can search for answers to problems and gain knowledge on many parts and features of Bluehost’s hosting.

 What kind of security does Bluehost Hosting provide?

 With every optimised plan, you will receive a free SSL.
-The SSL helps to protect users personal details, such as their name, phone number, address and credit/debit card number.
-If your sites don’t have an SSL, entering personal details can be dangerous because all personal would not be encrypted.
-If your site was to be hacked, people could easily gain access to this information without SSL.
+The SSL helps to protect users’ details, such as their name, phone number, address, and credit/debit card number.
+If your sites don’t have an SSL, entering personal details can be dangerous because all personal information is not encrypted.
+If your site were to be hacked, people could easily gain access to this information without SSL.

-You are also able to add SiteLock and CodeGuard basic to your monthly plans for a small fee each month.
+You can also add SiteLock and CodeGuard basic to your monthly plans for a small monthly fee.
 SiteLock is a great feature that I would highly recommend myself.
-With SiteLock, it automatically scans your website for suspicious malware that could cause damage to your sites.
-It does this as well as checking your databases and other applications for attacks.
-The databases are the places where customer information is stored, do preventing this is a must-do.
-By having SiteLock customers and visitors to your website, should feel more secure on your website.
+SiteLock automatically scans your website for suspicious malware that could cause damage to your sites.
+It does this and checks your databases and other applications for attacks.
+The databases are where customer information is stored, do preventing this is a must-do.
+Having SiteLock, customers and visitors to your website should feel more secure on your website.

 You should also feel safe with CodeGuard.
-CodeGuard does exactly what it says on the tin as it takes daily backups of your sites automatically and checks for changes to your site frequently.
-It also provides one-click restore if anything was to happen to any of your sites.
+CodeGuard does exactly what it says on the tin as it takes daily backups of your sites automatically and frequently checks for changes to your site.
+It also provides a one-click restore if anything was to happen to any of your sites.

 SpamExperts helps filter spam filter that scans all incoming emails.
-It is looking for phishing, viruses and many other types of email attacks that could be potentially damaging to you.
-It’s easy to use as it works with all emails associated with the one domain.
+It is looking for phishing, viruses and many other types of email attacks that could potentially damage you.
+It’s easy to use as it works with all emails associated with one domain.

 Bluehost Hosting’s performance, what’s it like?

-One thing Bluehost do well is on performance.
+One thing Bluehost does well is performance.
 This is just one of the many reasons WordPress would recommend Bluehost.
-Bluehost has a reputation for strong uptime and above average upload speeds.
+Bluehost has a reputation for substantial uptime and above-average upload speeds.
 What more could you ask for?

-As I said before, Bluehost offer very strong uptime.
-Many people see Bluehost as the number one web host, and that’s due to Bluehost being in the top hosting for uptime.
-From what I can see they do not offer any guarantee’s on their uptime but their numbers speak for themselves.
+As I said before, Bluehost offers extreme uptime.
+Many people see Bluehost as the number one web host, and that’s due to Bluehost being the top hosting for uptime.
+From what I can see, they do not offer guarantees on their uptime, but their numbers speak for themselves.

 Bluehost Hosting also offers strong upload speeds, especially in the US.
-This is a trend I keep seeing with web hosting.
+I keep seeing this trend with web hosting.
 The US seems to get the best results compared to Europe, Asia, South America, and Australia.

 Testing parameters and providing harder performance evidence: